 Buy the manga: ハンツー x トラッシュ

 I’m probably done now with my easy to read manga recommendations.
-From now on I’ll have posts about Japanese manga again but probably not in the same manner.
+From now on I’ll have articles about Japanese manga again but probably not in the same manner.

 More like, some recommendations with good stuff for you to read.
 The last one here was compiled with this in mind so there is some (hopefully) good stuff for everybody in it.
 At least I hope so.